 You may wonder why you’d want to sign up for VRV for something like Crunchyroll, which is available as a standalone streamer.
 It’s a fair question, especially if you already have a free Crunchyroll account.
 With VRV, you can keep everything in one place, and as a VRV Premium subscriber, your Crunchyroll membership will be upgraded to Premium, giving you access to more content, simulcast for quicker access, no ads, discounts on the Crunchyroll store, and more.

 But VRV does more than just bring together your existing services with extra perks.
-As a Premium member, you also get exclusive channels like Cartoon Hangover, MONDO, and VRV Select.
+As a Premium member, you also get exclusive channels MONDO and VRV Select.

 What can I watch on VRV?

 So, a list of channels is all well and good, but what’s on those channels?
 And how do you choose the right ones for you?

 Some channels cast a wide net.
 Exclusive channel VRV Select includes a broad, curated selection of popular films and series.
 These include:

 Crunchyroll, which is also available as a standalone service, has a huge selection of anime.
 With a Premium membership, some of those titles are even simulcast so that you can watch as they air in Japan.
 Popular titles include:

 Have a look around on VRV to find your favorite channels.

 What devices are supported by VRV?